benarch/OpenAI/README.md

 - 1 token ~= ¾ words

 or
-- 1-2 sentence ~= 30 tokens
+- 1-2 sentences ~= 30 tokens
 - 1 paragraph ~= 100 tokens
 - 1,500 words ~= 2048 tokens

-You can calcaulate the expected token counts based on your prompt on this [Tokenizer](https://platform.openai.com/tokenizer) which is a **Tokens calauclator**.
+You can calculate the expected token counts based on your prompt on this [Tokenizer](https://platform.openai.com/tokenizer), which is a **Tokens calculator**.

 &nbsp;